2005 Bali bombings

-The 2005 Bali bombings (Note: Also known as the Second Bali Bombing (Indonesian: Bom Bali II) to distinguish it from the 2002 attacks) were a series of terrorist attacks that occurred on 1 October 2005 in Bali, Indonesia.
+Terrorist attacks occurred on 1 October 2005 in Bali, Indonesia.
 Bombs were detonated at two sites in Jimbaran Beach resort and in Kuta 30 km away, both in south Bali.
 The attacks killed 20 people and injured more than 100 others.

 Explosions

 The Indonesian national news agency, ANTARA, reported that the first two explosions occurred at 6:50 p.m. local time, near a Jimbaran food court and the third at 7:00 pm. in Kuta Town Square.
 Other reports claim that the blasts occurred at around 7:15 p.m.
 At least 3 blasts were reported.

 One of the blasts struck Raja's Restaurant at the Kuta Square shopping mall in central Kuta.
 Another two bombs exploded at warungs along the Jimbaran beach, one of which was near the Four Seasons Hotel.
 These areas are generally popular with Western tourists.
 Police later said they had found three unexploded bombs in Jimbaran.
 They had apparently failed to go off after the security forces hastily shut down the island's mobile telephone network following the first blasts.

 According to Indonesia's head of counter-terrorism, Major General Ansyaad Mbai, early evidence indicates that the attacks were carried out by at least three suicide bombers in a similar fashion to the 2002 bombings.
 The remnants of backpacks and excessively mutilated bodies are believed to be evidence of suicide bombings.
 There remains also a possibility that backpacks were hidden inside the target restaurants before detonation.
 Australian Federal Police Commissioner Mick Keelty said that the bombs used appear to have differed from previous blasts in that most deaths and injuries had been inflicted by shrapnel, rather than chemical explosion.
 A medical officer's x-rays showed foreign objects described as "pellets" in many victims' bodies and a victim reported ball bearings lodged in her back.

 The bombings occurred the same day that Indonesia cut its fuel subsidies resulting in gas prices rising by 675% and just two days before the start of the Muslim holy month of Ramadan and 11 days before the third anniversary of the 2002 Bali bombings.
 The attack came during the school holiday period in some states of Australia, when an estimated 7,500 Australians are believed to have been visiting Bali.